ssc20/obsidian_shuo/Obsidian Vault/Spaces/Home/CS50/CS50 Notes.md

 	- suppose this is where I am halfway through merge sort
 	- now I need to merge the sorted halves
 	- point at your left hand at the left half, then your right hand at the right half
+	- in order to merge, slot in an empty array up:
+		- which is smaller ( on the left)?
+0
+		- right hand to the number to the right half to the left half,
+			- 1 < 2
+		- end up with: `0 1 2`
+		- 3 < 5
+			- `0 1 2 3`
+		- 4 < 5
+			- ` 0 1 2 3 4`
+		- 6 > 5
+			- ` 0 1 2 3 4 5`
+		- 6 < 7
+			- `0 1 2 3 4 5 6 7`
+	- can represent it with the above array, but with the other racks
+- selection sort and buble sort
+	- only allowed certain amount of memory, just 1 variable to track
+	- selection sort
+		- keep track of who was the smallest element
+	- bubblke sort
+		- `i, i + 1`
+- in CS, you can trade off 1 resource for another
+	- you have to spend more "space", or money
+	- conversely, if fine with time, you can get away with lower space
+	- deciding what is more 'expensive' for you
+- suppose these are the numbers in question:
+`6 3 4 1 5 2 7 0`
+- selection sort
+	-  $O(n^2)$
+	- $\Omega(n^2)$
+- bubble sort
+	- $Omega(n^2)$
+	- $O(n^2)$
+-